Do-It-Yourself Credit Repair: The Essential Guide

 There’s a bit of risk involved with this move.
 If your friend or relative stops making payments or carries a large balance, those negative entries will be added to your credit history.

 Likewise, if you rack up high balances and don’t make your payments, the other person’s credit will suffer.
-Of course, they don’t even need to give you access to the credit account for this to work.
+Of course, they don’t even need to provide you with access to the credit account for this to work.
 They just need to put your name on the account.
 This can be a great tactic, but it does require some caution.

-Consolidate Your Credit Card Debt
+4. Consolidate Your Credit Card Debt

 Another quick way to repair your credit is to consider getting a debt consolidation loan.
 It’s a type of personal loan that you can use to pay off your various credit cards, then make a single monthly payment on the loan.

-Depending on your interest rates, you might be able to save money on your monthly payments by getting a lower loan rate.
+Depending on your interest rate, you might be able to save money on your monthly payments by getting a lower loan rate.
 Shop around using pre-approvals to see what kind of rates you qualify for and how they stack up compared to your current credit card rates.

 Even if your monthly payment stays the same, your credit score will still see a boost because installment debt is viewed more favorably than revolving debt.

-Get a Credit-Builder Loan
+5. Take Out a Credit-Builder Loan

 Smaller banks and credit unions often offer credit-builder loans to help individuals repair their credit.
 When you take out the loan, the funds are deposited into an account that you’re unable to access.